Location of WWII internment camp linked to long-term economic inequality

 “One of the things we look at is what happens when you’re put in a hard place,” he said.
 “How much does being randomly put in a place with low mobility affect the cross-generation correlation?
 We found that the next generations suffer.”

 Researchers used detailed administrative data from the U.S. government, which helped to track nearly 90 percent of the surviving internees during the process of making restitution payments.
 With data spanning five decades, researchers were able to measure outcomes for the internees, their children, and their grandchildren.
-The researchers found that in 1980, nearly 40 years after the Japanese-Americans were first interned and 35 years after they were released, those who had been placed in the poorest camp (Rohwer, in Arizona) still earned 17 percent less than those placed in the camp in the most affluent region (Heart Mountain, in Wyoming).
+The researchers found that in 1980, nearly 40 years after the Japanese-Americans were first interned and 35 years after they were released, those who had been placed in the poorest camp (Rohwer, in Arkansas) still earned 17 percent less than those placed in the camp in the most affluent region (Heart Mountain, in Wyoming).

 The findings have broad implications for immigrants and refugee settlements.
 Policymakers and governments officials need to understand the importance of location assignments for the economic futures of immigrants, said Shoag.